Space architecture: Etymology

 The word space in space architecture is referring to the outer space definition, which is from English outer and space.
 Outer can be defined as "situated on or toward the outside; external; exterior" and originated around 1350–1400 in Middle English.
 Space is "an area, extent, expanse, lapse of time," the aphetic of Old French espace dating to 1300.
 Espace is from Latin spatium, "room, area, distance, stretch of time," and is of uncertain origin.
 In space architecture, speaking of outer space usually means the region of the universe outside Earth's atmosphere, as opposed to outside the atmospheres of all terrestrial bodies.
 This allows the term to include such domains as the lunar and Martian surfaces.

 Architecture, the concatenation of architect and -ure, dates to 1563, coming from Middle French architecte.
 This term is of Latin origin, formerly architectus, which came from Greek arkhitekton.
 Arkitekton means "master builder" and is from the combination of arkhi- "chief" and tekton "builder".
 The human experience is central to architecture – the primary difference between space architecture and spacecraft engineering.

 There is some debate over the terminology of space architecture.
 Some consider the field to be a specialty within architecture that applies architectural principles to space applications.
-Others such as Ted Hall of the University of Michigan see space architects as generalists, with what is traditionally considered architecture (Earth-bound or terrestrial architecture) being a subset of a broader space architecture.
+Others such as Theodore W. Hall of the University of Michigan see space architects as generalists, with what is traditionally considered architecture (Earth-bound or terrestrial architecture) being a subset of a broader space architecture.
 Any structures that fly in space will likely remain for some time highly dependent on Earth-based infrastructure and personnel for financing, development, construction, launch, and operation.
 Therefore, it is a matter of discussion how much of these earthly assets are to be considered part of space architecture.
 The technicalities of the term space architecture are open to some level of interpretation.